 This has not been a good week in pregnancy land.
-I found out on Friday that I have gestational diabetes – Scary Stuff!
+I was just diagnosed with gestational diabetes – Scary Stuff!

-I wasn’t supposed to get Diabetes – I’m one of the healthy ones:
+The fact is, I wasn’t supposed to get a gestational diabetes diagnosis – I’m one of the healthy ones:

 - I eat mostly healthy foods